supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/Lab-Scenario-Preview/module-2.md

-# Lab Scenario Preview: Guided Lab : Build a Data Pipeline in Synapse Analytics
+# Lab Scenario Preview: Guided Lab: Build a Data Pipeline in Synapse Analytics

-## Lab 1: Use an Apache Spark notebook in a pipeline
+## Lab 2: Use an Apache Spark notebook in a pipeline

 ### Lab overview